• Skip to primary navigation

 product process plan

-Most of the “news” you see on the financial pornography networks and most of the books written about finance are about this little tip of the iceberg, the product.
+Most of the “news” you see on the financial pornography networks, most of the books written about finance, are about this little tip of the iceberg… the product.

 I’m not saying the products aren’t important.
 They are.